Ankylosing spondylitis (AS) is a long-term condition in which the spine and other areas of the body become inflamed.

 Treating ankylosing spondylitis

 There's no cure for AS and it's not possible to reverse the damage caused by the condition.
-However, treatment is available to relieve the symptoms and help prevent or delay its progression.
+However, treatment is available to relieve the symptoms and help delay its progression.

 In most cases treatment involves a combination of: